MarcusElg/MarkdownToolbar/README.md

 # Markdown Toolbar

-Adds a toolbar for common markdown functionality to avoid having to remember specific characters or shortcuts.
+An extension for Visual Studio Code that adds a toolbar for common markdown functionality to avoid having to remember specific characters or shortcuts.

 ## Features